Dissecting Quantum Phase Transition in the Transverse Ising Model: Analogue of Phase Transition

-For the QPT presented here, it happens as the first excited state and the ground state become almost degenerate, as shown in the left-lower inset of Fig. \ref{fig3} (b1).
-In the weak interaction (coupling) regime, the system is in the paramagnetic regime (normal phase) and it goes cross to the ferromagnetic phase at the strong interaction (coupling) regime as $J > J_c$.
-This phase transition is more clearly seen by the second derivative of the ground state energy shown in Fig.\ref{fig3} (a2) as heavy black solid line.
-It is more interesting to check this phase transition by its pattern components.
+It is well-known that the one-dimensional TIM exhibits a QPT from ferromagnetic phase to paramagnetic one at critical transverse field $g_c$ \cite{Sachdev2011} for the ground state at zero temperature.
+Due to the energy unit we used here the QPT occurs around $J = J_c =1$.
+For the analogue of QPT presented here, it occurs as the first excited state and the ground state become almost degenerate.
+In the weak interaction regime, the system is in the paramagnetic regime and it goes cross to the ferromagnetic phase at the strong interaction regime as $J > J_c$.
+It is more interesting to check this analogue of phase transition by the pattern picture.